Compressed air foam system: Water can conversion

 Air pressurized water (APW) fire extinguishers are commonly converted into makeshift CAFS extinguishers by drilling two 1/8-1/16 inch holes in the pickup tube above the water line.
 The unit is then filled with 1.5 USgal of water and class A foam, AFFF, FFFP or commercial detergent is added to the water in a 1% ratio for class A fires and a 3%-6% ratio for class B fires.
 Typically, the tip of the smooth-bore application nozzle is then cut off to allow the foam to properly expand.
 Keeping the nozzle will result in wetter foam but longer range.
 Cutting the nozzle will result in an expanded, dry foam but will lack the range of the standard water nozzle.
 CAFS extinguishers can also be fitted with air aspirators, commonly used on AFFF and FFFP foam extinguishers, which will result in a more expanded foam but will lack the heat resistance of non-aspirated foam, which does not break the bubbles.

 Problems

 On 17 December 2005 two firefighters from Tübingen, Germany, died inside a burning building when one of the hoses inside the building burst and they were left without extinguishing agent.
 In the following reconstruction of the tragedy, experts were surprised to find out that CAFS filled hoses are more likely to burst under heat because the foam is unable to cool the hoses sufficiently.

-Some fire district engines have experienced that CAFS-filled hoses have a higher incidence of clogging and decrease in pressure.
+All fire hose types are susceptible to hose bursts and ruptures which can and have resulted in injury and deaths to firefighters.
+Annual hydrostatic hose testing is required to ensure hose lines can withstand static pressures for a prescribed timeframe.
+Testing of fire hose for thermal resistance to interior heat conditions is not part of testing criteria and should be considered as anecdotal evidence in fires where hose line failure occurs.